bitcoin-resources/bitcoin-resources.github.io/books/index.md

 {% include books.html category='money' %}

-All of the above are available for free at the Mises Institute.
+Except for Argentarius, all of the above are available for free at the Mises Institute.

 ## Inflation